(888)- 512-2870 (USA only)

 What happens, especially in low-hydrogen rods, is moisture gets into the flux.
 Low-hydrogen rods are just what their name states…low hydrogen.
 They need to be kept dry or porosity will be introduced into the weld bead.
 This will happen at the beginning of the bead with each new rod used, and diminish as the rod heats up and burns the moisture out as it is being consumed.

-Many job sites and shops do not store rods properly and moisture gets into the flux.
+Many job sites and shops do not use proper electrode storagae and moisture gets into the flux.
 This moisture turns into steam and leaves small bubbles in the weld pool which leaves holes.

 Rods need to be stored in hermetically sealed boxes in a vacuum.
 Once the box is open, humidity in the air will enter the rod flux, so something must be done to keep this from happening.
 Too many people use methods they have heard from other welders which do not work.
 It's almost like old wives' tales, the stories out there.